 The great news is that the web makes this simple.
 An email is a lot less frightening than a telephone call and will offer your prospective customer a flavor of your writing style and precision.

-Finally, “what skills do you need to be a Copywriter” isn’t the only crucial thing.
-Owning a delicious writing portfolio is your starting point for winning huge contracts as a copywriter, but you are entering a crowded market.
+Finally, what skills do you need to be a copywriter aren’t the most important.
+Great writing is your beginning point for acquiring work as a copywriter, but you are entering a crowded market.
+Consider the paper’s skills to make you stand out and produce articles that most reflect your abilities.